 Holmes & Hills’ Construction Team acts for sub-contractors, professionals providing services within the construction industry, main contractors and employers in successfully resolving disputes relating to construction contracts and projects.

-The specialist construction solicitors at Holmes & Hills are experienced in resolving construction disputes through traditional litigation and all methods of alternative dispute resolution (ADR).
+The specialist construction dispute solicitors at Holmes & Hills are experienced in resolving construction disputes through traditional litigation and all methods of alternative dispute resolution (ADR).
 The construction Team is regularly advising clients operating in the construction sector on disputes concerning:

 Litigation is the name given to formal Court proceedings.
 It is a detailed process which starts with a “pre-action” period, during which the parties are required to set out their positions, followed by the claimant issuing a claim form in the appropriate Court (that is, delivering it to the Court and paying the relevant fee).
 Assuming the defendant files a defence, the Court will give the parties directions as to what steps they must take, and when, in order to prepare their case for a final hearing.